SilasReinagel/silasreinagel.github.io/_posts/2019-5-13-dont-define-done.md

 If a creator is specialized at a certain type of work, then assign them to project tasks that match their niche.
 Don't have artists writing complex software code.
 Don't make your musicians do level design.
 Don't force your algorithm experts to design user interfaces.
 A well-specified task won't benefit you if you aren't assigning them to the right creators.

-If deliveries are not meeting specification, **improve your creator pool** through nuture, appropriate assignment, and selecting the right creators.
+If deliveries are not meeting specification, **improve your creator pool** through nurture, appropriate assignment, and selecting the right creators.

 ----